fisodd/www-fisodd-com/content/post/right-place.rst

 all sorts of phone and tablet devices, working with dozens of partners across the country to generate some of the most reactive reports to be presented to the executive team.
-Our conclusions were controversial but because we had done the work to make our measurements both robust and representative, when the shouting started instead of the usual shoot-the-messenger response our messages were used to drive change across the company.
+Our conclusions were controversial but we had done the work to make our measurements both robust and representative, so when the boardroom arguments erupted instead of the usual shoot-the-messenger response our data and our methods were used to drive change across the company.

 A common theme was that very few customers ever care about technology for technology's sake.